Subverting capital’s temporality: A critical reappraisal of laziness

 Pulcinella, or Punch, the famous Neapolitan puppet-buffoon of commedia dell’arte, has hanging on his bedroom wall a notice stating ‘Do it tomorrow’.
 It is the first thing he sees when he rises from bed each morning.
 When faced with a new days’ demands of successive ‘things to do’, simply reading this notice is enough to short-circuit any attempt at doing what Pulcinella has to do, is supposed to do, or has been asked to do, in an eternal postponement of his daily tasks.

 I want to start with this anecdote in order to reframe what is often nowadays conceived under the umbrella term of ‘laziness’, with exclusively negative connotations, for it seems that the common understanding of the concept conceals its most fundamental (and subversive) trait: the voluntary reluctance to exploited work.
-When we speak about laziness in a strictly negative sense, we tend to erase the historicity, complexity and heterogeneity of the term and negate the critical potential that is inherent within some of its manifestations, in addition to overlook the material (and discursive) circumstances that allow such construction of this category.
+When we speak about laziness in a strictly negative sense, we tend to erase the historicity, complexity and heterogeneity of the term and negate the critical potential that is inherent within some of its manifestations, in addition to overlook the material (and discursive) circumstances that allow such a construction of this category.
 This does not mean this piece will exhaustively map and fully unleash such critical potential, and it is not my intent – even inadvertently – to offer a political program taking laziness (in whichever form the reader decides to grasp it) as its point of departure or its core principle.
 I will, however, embark in an analysis of the use of the term and venture to trace the uneven genealogy of its contemporary usage in the conviction that a more systematic critical reading of this notion can lay some ground for such a task.
 Rather than following a chronological trajectory in this exploration, I will instead attempt to reappraise ‘laziness’ vis-à-vis the relation this concept entertains – progressively, while the analysis unfolds – with exploited labour under capitalism and, primarily, with its set of temporalities.
 Indeed, this article will gradually develop starting from the attempts to a more ‘neutral’ and philosophical understanding of this notion and its relation to ‘action’ and ‘activity’, hover over its connection with ‘work’ (where time freed from work could be utilised for actions and activities with some form or other of ultimate social utility), and slowly proceed towards its antagonistic nexus with ‘time’ under capitalist conditions of production.

-The central tenet of this text is that today’s moralising discourses seeking to inculpate individuals or groups as ‘lazy’ or ‘idle’ is to be conceived as intrinsic and functional, rather than secondary, to the politico-economic logics of government under capitalism.
-As a consequent corollary of this, laziness could also be thought of as one of the most effective means to, at once, unbalance the pre-established and ideal set of temporalities of capital that allow the relentless extraction of profit, and as a potential means to create interstitial ‘spaces’ outside its temporal cages.
+The central tenet of this text is that today’s moralising discourses seeking to inculpate individuals or groups as ‘lazy’ or ‘idle’ is to be conceived of as intrinsic and functional, rather than secondary, to the politico-economic logics of government under capitalism.
+As a consequent corollary of this, laziness could also be thought of as one of the most effective means to, at once, unbalance the pre-established and ideal set of temporalities of capital that allow the relentless extraction of profit, and as a potential means to create interstitial ‘spaces’ within and outside its temporal cages.
 Understanding the terms of this confrontation entails grasping that, on the one hand, the current implications of the use of the notion of laziness are historically determined and reflect specific politico-economic necessities (which I will touch upon).
 This is to say that ‘laziness’ cannot be thought of as an anthropological universal despite repeated attempts over the centuries to render it as such.
-On the other hand, for the very reason of fabricating and categorising ‘laziness’ as in stark opposition to the dominant (neoliberal) logics of government, the modern ideological constructions of this category disclose the intrinsically political rationality of such way of governing and expose it to criticism and overt confrontation, particularly on the terrain of the measurement and control of productivity and the government of time.
+On the other hand, for the very reason of fabricating and categorising ‘laziness’ as in stark opposition to the dominant (neoliberal) logics of government, the modern ideological constructions of this category disclose the intrinsically political rationality of such a way of governing and expose it to criticism and overt confrontation, particularly on the terrain of the measurement and control of productivity and the government of time.
 In other words, while not advocating for an alternative (if innate) human ‘productivity’ which could be deployed differently (outside and beyond capital), I would argue that the present construction of ‘laziness’ is to be understood against the backdrop of a capitalist setting which condemns it inasmuch as laziness as such severely damages the structural temporal logic of capital.
 I will thus re-read different manifestations of this concept in order to highlight its contrast to the temporalities of today’s configurations of capital.
 Laziness against capitalist time, not (yet) as a political non-capitalist ‘production’.

 Let us then briefly look at a recent manifestation of the ideological use of this term, before setting out in more detail some understandings of ‘laziness’ in the writings of key thinkers who have enquired it in its traits as a conceptual category, in relation to work and its ideology and, most importantly, as an alterity in opposition to the temporalities of capital.